Your Research Plan & Access to Research Facilities

 The Water Center & Research

 Graduate students and faculty in the Departments of Biology and Chemistry conducting research in environmental science have the opportunity to interact with the staff and facilities of the Center for the Management, Utilization, and Protection of Water Resources (the Water Center) at TTU.
-The Water Center is located on the fourth floor of Prescott Hall located at the corner of University and Stadium Drive.
+The Water Center is located in Southwest Hall located at the corner of West 10th Street and Stadium Drive.

 - The Water Center is a state-supported Center of Excellence administered through the College of Engineering and involves the participation of University faculty and students from the departments of Engineering, Chemistry, Biology, Earth and Soil Sciences, and the Cooperative Fishery Unit.

 - The Water Center's emphasis on water quality includes the utilization of water by municipalities, industries, energy, agriculture, transportation, and recreation.

 - Water resource protection research efforts are concerned with the impacts of industrial, municipal, and hazardous wastes; landfill leachates; waste spills, accidents, and energy residues such as heat, water-carried wastes, and acid rain.

 The Water Center maintains a staff with expertise in geographic information systems (GIS), modeling, and database management.